-Use the power of film to promote the observance of human rights and social justice
+Use the power of film to promote human rights and social justice

-Movies that Matter promotes human rights film screenings worldwide, offers small grants, advice and workshops and stimulates the exchange of knowledge and experience.
+Movies that Matter promotes human rights film screenings worldwide.
+We offer grant for screening human rights films, advice, a workshop programme for festival organisers thereby stimulating the exchange of knowledge and experience.

 Movies that Matter believes in the compelling power of film.
 Committed to the promotion and a wider circulation of human rights cinema worldwide, the Movies that Matter's International Support Programme offers small grants to stage human rights film events in countries in Africa, Asia, Latin America, Middle East and Eastern Europe.